byui-cse/cse450-course/source/module-02/reading.md

 Complete the following preparation reading:

 * Read pages 117 - 144 of your text (Chapter 4 until section 4.4), which describes Decision Trees and the ID3 algorithm.
-* Read section 4.4.5 of your text (Model Ensembles)

 * Read the following sections from chapter 8 which each describe a specific model performance measure:
 	+ 8.4.2.1 - Confusion Matrix-based Performance Measures